 Rather than giving up or just conveying the information out of frustration, let’s teach with patience and kindness.
 Create opportunities for our singers to experience the “why” of good mic technique, so that the “what” and the “how” will flow more easily from there.

-This slightly different edit of this article was first published by Worship Tech Director of the WFX Network on October 18, 2019.
+This article was first published by Worship Tech Director of the WFX Network on October 18, 2019.